-Mitigation and enhancement recommendations are provided to indicate how a net biodiversity gain can be achieved for the site and will be included in a detailed LEMP.
+Mitigation and enhancement recommendations are provided to indicate how a net biodiversity gain can be achieved for the site.
 This includes retention, enhancement and buffering of existing woodland, hedgerows and riparian habitat.
 Further grassland habitats with existing ecological value have also been removed from the solar infrastructure layout and will be enhanced as part of the proposed works, including restoration of priority habitats.
 A summary of residual impacts is presented in the table below.
-As detailed in Section 2.5 of this report, consultation with the planning ecologists at Swansea Council and

-Natural Resources Wales was undertaken to agree ecological survey effort, findings and the mitigation approach.
+As detailed in Section 2.5 of this report, consultation with the planning ecologists at Swansea Council and Natural Resources Wales was undertaken to agree ecological survey effort, findings and the mitigation approach.